piotrwitek/typesafe-actions/README.md

 ### InferAction

-> powerful type helper that will infer union type from various nested objects or arrays with action-creator
+> powerful type helper that will infer union type from various nested map objects or arrays with action-creators

 ```ts
 import { InferAction } from 'typesafe-actions';